sumnerevans/sumnerevans.com/content/posts/programming/2021-advent-of-code.md

 <summary><h3>Part 2</h3></summary>

 As mentioned above, for part 2 you have to make an optimization.
-The optimization is to use a dictionary to an aggregation of all of the lanternfish at the same stage in life.
+The optimization is to use a dictionary to aggregate of all of the lanternfish at the same stage in life.
 For example, for the sample input:
 ```
 3,4,3,1,2
 ```